GiulioFabbri/Optimizing-Flight-Revenue-by-Analyzing-Fare-Strategies/README.md

 - If we have margin with respect to competition fares
 - If we have strong seasonality (ex.Sunday)

-Besides the elasticity calculated in Excel, we also need a more statistical analysis performed in RStudio on the:
+Besides the elasticity calculated in Excel, we also need to check if fares have an effect on the number of daily bookings and if fares affect revenues.
+We can expect that increasing fares may reduce bookings, but raising fares could also lead customers to spend less on secondary services, potentially reducing revenues.
+For doing the regressions we will use Rstudio.

 1. **The Fares’ effect on number of daily bookings**:
   Daily Bookings Number = β Fare + β DaysUntillDeparture + β Weekday

-  In this case we do not have significant effect of fares on number of bookings
+  (Here Fares have no significant effect on bookings)

 ![image](https://github.com/user-attachments/assets/581d260f-3220-48d5-9833-24da7d9a27ac)

 2. **The Fares’ effect on daily Revenues**:
- Higher fares could reduce secondary revenues like additional baggage purchases
  Daily Revenues=β Fare + β DUD + β Weekday

- In this case we have that increasing fares increase revenues only for flight 101 e 102
+ (Here ifares have positive significant effect only for flight 101 e 102)

 ![image](https://github.com/user-attachments/assets/44be63f5-ee9e-4e90-bdaf-8fba211facc0)